StandardWobin/backend_hechtzeit/readme.md

 Hechtzeit is a tool for live events, especially theatre performances.
 It provides dynamic interactions for a live stream.
 This is the backend.

 ## Installation
-1. rename the folder "hidden_example" to "hidden
+1. rename the folder "hidden_example" to "hidden"
 2. change database configuration in hidden/db/db.config.js
 3. add SSL certificates to hidden folder
 4. set up database